ktandrian/code-assist/demo-1/README.md

    API_KEY = "YOUR_API_KEY"
    ```

-4. If Gemini also generates the HTML code, save it as "index.html".
+4. If Gemini also generates the HTML code, usually it will ask you to save it as "template/index.html".
+Let's deliberately save it as "index.html".

 5. If no HTML code is generated, enter this prompt:
    ```